0no-co/gql.tada/website/reference/config-format.md

 ```
 :::

-This option is used by both the `gql.tada` CLI and `@0no-co/graphqlsp`
+Since this option defines which GraphQL schema is used, it's required
-and is required for all diagnostics and in-editor support to work.
+and both the CLI and the TypeScript plugin will not function without it.

 <a href="../get-started/installation#step-2-configuring-a-schema" class="button">
   <h4>Installation</h4>